qmk/qmk_firmware/keyboards/lets_split/keymaps/mekberg/README.md

 2nd row left modifier has been bound to both Ctrl and Tab with modtap (hold for Ctrl, tap for Tab).

-Backspace becomes Delete on all other layers.
-Additionally, Backspace moves to the upper-right corner where it would ordinarily be on a English layout.
+Delete is available on all non-default layers, positioned on the upper right corner key.

 ### Raise